 Burns, Melanie C. Radio commentary: ‘Why We Swear’ 89.7 Eastside FM (Sydney) 2010.

-Gugleta, Zdravka. (forthcoming).
+Gugleta, Zdravka.
+2012.
 Milan Orlic: Postmodernist Longing for Sense. (translation and commentary) AALITRA Review.
-Accepted December 2011.

 Noske, Catherine, 2012.
 ‘Limits’, Visible Ink: Fleshy Husks and Brittle Bones, 24, pp.